-- Evidence-based Approaches to Public Health - Apply epidemiological methods to the breadth of settings and situations in public health practice - Select quantitative and qualitative data collection methods appropriate for a given public health context - Analyze quantitative and qualitative data using biostatistics, informatics, computerbased programming and software, as appropriate - o Interpret results of data analysis for public health research, policy, or practice - Public Health & Health Care Systems - Compare the organization, structure and function of healthcare, public health, and regulatory systems across national and international settings - Discuss the means by which structural bias, social inequities, and racism undermine health and create challenges to achieving health equity at organizational, community, and societal levels - Planning & Management to Promote Health - o Assess population needs, assets, and capacities that affect communities' health - Apply awareness of cultural values and practices to the design or implementation of public health policies or programs - o Design a population-based policy, program, project, or intervention - Explain basic principles and tools of budget and resource management - Select methods to evaluate public health programs - Policy in Public Health - Discuss multiple dimensions of the policy-making process, including the roles of ethics and evidence - Propose strategies to identify stakeholders and build coalitions and partnerships for influencing public health outcomes - Advocate for political, social, or economic policies and programs that will improve health in diverse populations - o Evaluate policies for their impact on public health and health equity - Leadership - Apply principles of leadership, governance, and management, which include creating a vision, empowering others, fostering collaboration, and guiding decision making - Apply negotiation and mediation skills to address organizational or community challenges - Communication - Select communication strategies for different audiences and sectors - Communicate audience-appropriate public health content, both in writing and through oral presentation
+Evidence-based Approaches to Public Health

+1. Apply epidemiological methods to the breadth of settings and situations in public health practice

+- 2. Select quantitative and qualitative data collection methods appropriate for a given public health context - 3.
+Analyze quantitative and qualitative data using biostatistics, informatics, computer-based programming and software, as appropriate - 4.
+Interpret results of data analysis for public health research, policy, or practice Public Health & Health Care Systems - 5.
+Compare the organization, structure and function of healthcare, public health, and regulatory systems across national and international settings - 6.
+Discuss the means by which structural bias, social inequities, and racism undermine health and create challenges to achieving health equity at organizational, community, and societal levels

+Planning & Management to Promote Health

+- 7. Assess population needs, assets, and capacities that affect communities' health - 8.
+Apply awareness of cultural values and practices to the design or implementation of public health policies or programs - 9.
+Design a population-based policy, program, project, or intervention - 10.
+Explain basic principles and tools of budget and resource management - 11.
+Select methods to evaluate public health programs

+Policy in Public Health

+- 12. Discuss multiple dimensions of the policy-making process, including the roles of ethics and evidence - 13.
+Propose strategies to identify stakeholders and build coalitions and partnerships for influencing public health outcomes - 14.
+Advocate for political, social, or economic policies and programs that will improve health in diverse populations - 15.
+Evaluate policies for their impact on public health and health equity

+Leadership

+- 16. Apply principles of leadership, governance, and management, which include creating a vision, empowering others, fostering collaboration, and guiding decision making - 17.
+Apply negotiation and mediation skills to address organizational or community challenges

+Communication

-- Describe the importance of cultural competence in communicating public health content - Interprofessional Practice - o Perform effectively on interprofessional teams - Systems Thinking - o Apply systems-thinking tools to a public health issue
+- 18. Select communication strategies for different audiences and sectors - 19.
+Communicate audience-appropriate public health content, both in writing and through oral presentation - 20.
+Describe the importance of cultural competence in communicating public health content

+Interprofessional Practice

+21. Perform effectively on interprofessional teams

+Systems Thinking

+22. Apply systems-thinking tools to a public health issue

+MSU Master of Public Health-Specific Competencies

+The MSU MPH program-specific competencies that reflect the program mission, vision, and values include the following:

+- 23. Propose a program evaluation, systematic review, or research study to address a public health issue - 24.
+Conceptualize a program, service, or policy designed to prevent, reduce and/or mitigate health inequities using a health equity framework

+- 25. Apply the principles of community engagement and associated methodologies to public health practice - 26.
+Apply a systematic approach in the investigation of the relationship between environmental agents and adverse health outcomes with consideration of the social determinants of health and advancing health equity - 27.
+Analyze the ethical assumptions and implications underlying decisions in public health practice